tuckerhindle/personal-website/content/home/experience.md

     date_start: '2021-07-26'
     date_end: '2022-03-04'
     description: |2-
-        Collaborated with dynamic project teams to deliver geospatial data creation, editing, management, analysis, and map production as well as support for UAS (Drone) and GPS field data collection efforts.
-Utilized GIS software, Python and R programming to prepare deliverables for various engineering projects related to transportation, water resources, environmental remediation, energy and communications infrastructure.
+        Collaborated with dynamic project teams to deliver geospatial data creation, editing, management, analysis, and map production as well as support for UAS and GPS field data collection efforts.
+Utilized GIS software, Python and R programming to prepare deliverables for engineering projects in transportation, water resources, environmental remediation, energy and communications infrastructure.

   - title: GIS Researcher
     company: Center for Water Resiliency and Risk Reduction